cms-opendata-workshop/workshop2022-lesson-cpp-root-python/_episodes/02-cpp-hello-world.md

 This won't do anything yet though!
 We need to *compile* the code, which means turning this into [*machine code*](https://en.wikipedia.org/wiki/Machine_code).
 To do this, we'll use the GNU C++ compiler, `g++`.
-Once you have saved your file and exited out of your editor, you can type this in your shell (make sure you're in
+Once you have saved your file, go to the container shell, make sure (e.g. with `ls -l`) that you your file is in the current directory and type this in your shell.
-        the same directory as your `hello_world.cc` source code file!).

 ~~~
 g++ hello_world.cc -o hello_world